ASD-Blueprint/desktop.gov.au/blueprint/abac/office-365.md

 ## Exchange Online

 The ABAC settings for the Agencies Exchange Online instance can be found below.
-This includes connectors, Mail Exchange (MX) records, SPF, DMARC, DKIM, Remote Domains, User mailbox configurations, Authentication Policies, Outlook on the Web policies, Mailbox Archiving, and Address lists.
+This includes connectors, Mail Exchange (MX) records, SPF, DMARC, DKIM, Remote Domains, User mailbox configurations, Authentication Policies, Outlook on the Web policies, Mailbox Archiving, and Address lists

 Please note, if a setting is not mentioned in the below, it should be assumed to have been left at its default setting.